oppiliappan/site/posts/pixel_art_in_GIMP.md

 on GIMP 2.10+, you can take advantage of the Symmetry Painting feature.
 Go ahead and enable vertical symmetry, `Window > Dockable Dialogs > Symmetry Painting` and `Symmetry Painting > Symmetry > Mirror > Vertical`.

+If you are running an older version of GIMP, draw in the left side, duplicate the layer, flip it horizontally, and merge it with the original.

 Your outline might look something like this:

 ![rice_outline](https://u.peppe.rs/mn.png)